executive function coaching

 Flexibility

 Flexibility is the ability to adapt to change.
-College is full of surprises, both good and bad.
+College life is often rife with unexpected twists and turns, both favorable and unfavorable.
 Students who are flexible are better able to roll with the punches and cope with setbacks.
 They’re also more likely to take advantage of opportunities that come their way.
-Once they get out of school, flexible students will be better prepared for the ever-changing workforce.
+Once their journey through school concludes, flexible students will be better prepared for the ever-changing workforce.

 Stress Management